The University of Maine System Has Changed Health Insurance Offering to the Student Health Insurance Program (SHIP)

 Option 1 – Health Insurance Offered through a Workplace, Parent or Family Member’s Policy

-Students may already be eligible for health insurance coverage through a policy offered through their workplace or a policy provided to a parent, guardian or family member.
+Students may already be eligible for health insurance coverage through a policy offered through their workplace or a policy provided to a parent, guardian, or family member.
 To understand your eligibility and the cost of coverage, you will need to work directly with your employer or covered family member’s insurer.

 Option 2 – The Government Healthcare Marketplace (External Site)

+To help guide students through these choices, students may work with a health insurance navigator who specialize in helping individuals and families consider their available options in the marketplace, including eligibility for subsidized coverage.
 Navigators can also assist with other forms of financial, food, or housing assistance that contribute to stability and student success.
 You may work with a navigator to review your options free of charge at any time.

 Free consultations with navigators can be scheduled by visiting the Maine Government Healthcare Navigator webpage (External Site).